 Courses Completed Elsewhere

-- If you completed courses at any other postsecondary institution since you were last at York without a Letter of Permission from York, request a reassessment of your current non-York credits.
+- If you completed courses at any other postsecondary institution since you were last at York University without a Letter of Permission from York, request a reassessment of your current non-York credits.
 To be eligible, students must have left in good academic standing in order to be eligible for transfer credit.

-- If you completed courses at any other university while on a Letter of Permission from York, you must arrange for official transcripts to be sent directly to the Registrar’s Office as soon as possible.
+- If you completed courses at any other university while on a Letter of Permission from York University , you must arrange for official transcripts to be sent directly to the Office of the University Registrar as soon as possible.

 - You can search the ONTransfer database to see if there are some potential credits that you may get from York for courses taken at another institution.